GouBa-1/PDF_SHOW_MD5/README.md

 # PDF_SHOW_MD5

 Some semi-automated scripts which make pdf (version 1.3) shows its own md5.
+It takes about 40+ hours in my virtual machine.
 (This is the first time I have written a project, and it is also the first time I have used python3 outside of the tutorial, kindly for your guidance)